sdarkhovsky/capture_samples/README.md

 ## Create trajectory of models.

-### Define waypoints of the trajectory for one or mode models.
+### Define waypoints of the trajectory for one or more models.

 1. Click on a model to select it.

 2. Click on the left button "Capture pose of the selected model" in the Capture Samples plugin panel.

-3. Click on the Translate Mode or Rotate Mode buttons in the Transform Control plugin panel Move the model along arrows or arcs.
+3. Click on the Translate Mode or Rotate Mode buttons in the Transform Control plugin panel.
+Move the model along arrows or arcs.

 Repeat the steps 1-3 as many times as necessary.